drush-ops/drush/docs/dependency-injection.md

 Autowire
 ------------------
 :octicons-tag-24: 13
 Command files may inject services by adding the Drupal [AutowireTrait](https://github.com/drush-ops/drush/blob/13.x/src/Commands/AutowireTrait.php) to their command class.
 This way, constructor parameter type hints determine the the injected service.
 When a type hint is insufficient, an [#[Autowire] Attribute](https://www.drupal.org/node/3396179) on the constructor property (with _service:_ named argument) can direct AutoWireTrait to the right service.
+This Attribute is currently required when injecting Drsuh services (as opposed to Drupal services).

 If your commandfile is not found by Drush, add the `-vvv` option for debug info about any service instantiation errors.
-If Autowire is still insufficient, a commandfile may omit Autowire and implement its own `create()` method (see below).
+If Autowire is still insufficient, a commandfile may omit AutowireTrait and implement its own `create()` method (see below).

 create() method
 ------------------